- Code POLS2069

 This course provides an introduction to the politics of Russia.
 It traces the evolution of Russian politics by offering a wide-range discussion of main events, figures and scholarly interpretations of Russia's past and present.
 While the initial focus is on the rise and fall of communist ideology and institutions, the course examines in detail the ongoing development of political structures in post-communist Russia and the forces, both domestic and international, that shape the life of Russians today.

-1. Feel familiar with Russia as a geographic and cultural entity, and major phases in its historical development
+- familiarise themselves with Russia as a geographic and cultural entity, and major phases in its historical development;

-2. Reflect on, and discuss the key concepts, themes, and schools of thought pertaining to politics and international relations of Russia, with a special emphasis on the notions of democracy, totalitarianism, imperialism, and post-Communist transition
+- reflect on, and discuss the key concepts, themes, and schools of thought pertaining to politics and international relations of Russia, with a special emphasis on the notions of democracy, totalitarianism, imperialism, and post-Communist transition;

-3. Analyse historical and current developments in Russia, using these intellectual tools
+- analyse historical and current developments in Russia, using these intellectual tools; and

-4. Locate and collate materials on a topic relevant to Russian studies, and present your findings in a coherent manner on paper and orally.
+- locate and collate materials on a topic relevant to Russian studies, and present their findings cogently.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.